-I avoided this on my first round of keto by sucking down lime in my water diligently everyday.
-I also ate a lot of salty foods to restore my electrolyte balance that will be knocked once you lessen your carbs.
+I avoided this on my first round of keto by sucking down lime in my water diligently every day.
+I also ate a lot of salty foods to restore my electrolyte balance, which will be knocked down once you lessen your carbs.

 Keto Supplements Will Be Necessary

-You’ll want to increase your magnesium, potassium and sulfate intake on this diet since keto dieters are usually deficient in these very important nutrients.
-Here’s a list of other supplements you may want to take while being on the keto diet to maintain the best of health.
+You’ll want to increase your magnesium, potassium, and sulfate intake on this diet since keto dieters are usually deficient in these very important nutrients.

-These are all natural supplements that many people why aren’t on the keto diet are lacking anyway, but you want to be careful to include them especially when following the ketogenic lifestyle.
-Especially that magnesium, it will help you to sleep at night.
+These are all-natural supplements that many people who aren’t on the keto diet are lacking anyway, but you want to be careful to include them, especially when following the ketogenic lifestyle.
+Especially magnesium will help you to sleep at night.